sqlbunny/sqlbunny/docs/query-logging.md

 ## Transaction logging

 You have the opportunity to attach your own data to the context in the `LogBegin` call.
-The returned context is passed to the inner transactio function.
+The returned context is passed to the inner transaction function.

 This can be useful if you're attaching logging info to your context, so that all log entries made from within a transaction are annotated like so.